 Kitchen real estate is always at a premium, so we know that if you’re going to add another gadget or appliance, it needs to be something that you’ll use often, will save you time and money, and will improve the taste of your food.
 Well, you better clear off some counter space, because you’re going to want a meat grinder.

 Meat grinders are obviously great for grinding meat and making sausages, but they also work well with other foods.
-Start your day with a healthy shot of wheatgrass care of your meat grinder.
+Start your day with a healthy shot of wheatgrass, care of your meat grinder.
 Grind fish and mince vegetables, get a smooth texture for cookie dough, flatten cheese for dips and more.
-Check out our three favorite meat grinders below and get creative.
+Check out our favorite meat grinders below and get creative.

 1. LEM Products Stainless Steel Big Bite Electric Meat Grinder

-Grind up to 7 pounds per minute with the ultra-fast, ultra-strong LEM Products Stainless Steel Big Bite Electric Meat Grinder.
+Grind up to seven pounds per minute with the ultra-fast, ultra-strong LEM Products Stainless Steel Big Bite Electric Meat Grinder.
 Ideal for hunters or anyone who likes to grind large quantities of meat in a single sitting, the LEM features 0.5 horsepower and an upgrade that includes a quieter head and new storage drawer that’s located beneath the grinder head.
 The brushed steel reduces the appearance of fingerprints, making the LEM an attractive kitchen appliance to leave on the counter.
 We also like that the LEM’s patented auger design grabs and pushes meat up to 50 percent faster than other grinders.

 Pros: The stainless steel LEM comes with a rifled head that is designed for a smoother second grind and stuffing without the use of a stomper.